posvirus/RTE-Sim/README.md

 |   `mus_Gen`   |            Generate the scattering coefficient            |
 | `top_module`  | Combined module of `Core_Filter`, `mua_Gen` and `mus_Gen` |

-The model accepts a quantized voltage source as input, and the model's parameters are similar to the SIMULINK model and can be easily configured through Cadence Virtuoso's GUI:
+The model accepts a quantized voltage source as input, and the model's parameters are similar to the SIMULINK model which can be easily configured through Cadence Virtuoso's GUI:

 ![图片5](https://raw.githubusercontent.com/posvirus/Image_storage/main/img/202307241014065.png)